John-Patrick Smith: 2011 SEC Athlete of the Year

 A month after his college career ended, Smith became the first Vol since Peyton Manning in 1998 to be voted SEC Athlete of the Year by conference athletic directors.
 Other male athletes from Tennessee to earn this honor at the time included baseball star Todd Helton (1995) and football wide receiver Larry Seivers (1977).

 Professional career

 2012

 In April, Smith won the US F11, defeating Pedro Zerbini 6–2, 6–0 in the final.

-In July 2012, Smith won the Winnetka Challenger against Ricardas Berankis 3–6, 6–3, 7–6 in the final.
+In July 2012, Smith won the Winnetka Challenger against Ričardas Berankis 3–6, 6–3, 7–6 in the final.
 This was his first Challenger title, which he also had to qualify.

 2013

 In 2013, Smith competed mostly on the Challenger Tour.